Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Hayden Valley, Cutthroat Trout

-Some of the Best Hiking is in the Hayden Valley
+Some of the best hiking is in the Hayden Valley

-If you want a different perspective of the valley, there are two well-known trails accessible to hikers—the Howard Eaton Trail and the Mary Mountain trail.
+If you want a different perspective of the valley, there are two well-known trails accessible to hikers—the Howard Eaton Trail and the Mary Mountain Trail.
 Be sure to have waterproof hiking shoes to traverse the swampy and muddy trail areas.
 A quality trekking stick would be helpful on the trail.
 Always be sure to have a refillable water bottle with plenty of water to quench your thirst.

 Howard Eaton Trail